 What’s more, Njobvu is only the sixth female runner that will represent Zambia at the games since 2000.

-It has been a long wait not only for her but many that believed she could make it despite the many hurdles that stood in her way.
+It had been a long wait not only for her but many that believed she could make it despite the many hurdles that stood in her way.

-Two weeks ago when she missed the opportunity by a millisecond, it looked like the end of the road especially that time was now running out for her to make it to what is considered the biggest multi-sport event in the world.
+Two before, when she missed the qualification by a millisecond, it looked like the end of the road especially that time was now running out for her to make it to what is considered the biggest multi-sport event in the world.